itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 ## 5.7 Charge monitor

-Add a charge monitor to current project.
+Incorporate a charge monitor into the current project.

 ```python
 add(